thejandroman/offlineimap.github.io/_doc/be-effective.md

 ## Know the organization

-There are 4 official ressources you should know:
+There are 4 official resources you should know:

 * [This website]({{ site.base }}/): should have all the documentation you need.
 * [The project at Github]({{ links.offlineimap.project }}): for issues and development.